Lessinia: Early Middle Ages

-On the other hand, the name Valpolicella (Valle Pulliscella), the area comprising the southwestern part of Lessinia, appears for the first time in a decree of Frederick Barbarossa dated August 24, 1177, in which the emperor granted to the Congregation of the Clergy the lands around the Castrum Rotaris in the surroundings of today's Kastelruth: this has nothing to do with the Dolomite locality of the same name, since it is instead a hamlet of San Pietro in Cariano (VR).
-Again Barbarossa the following year gave comital rights over land and villas in the area to Count Sauro of the Sambonifacio family.
-However, administratively Valpolicella had no recognition until the communal age when a "colonel" was established with partial autonomy, having to accept a captain from Verona when the need arose.
-In 1311 with Federico della Scala, the county of Valpolicella was born, which would enjoy greater freedom and various tax breaks, prerogatives it would retain for several centuries even after the end of Scaliger rule.
+The name Valpolicella appears for the first time in a decree of Frederick Barbarossa dated 24 August 1177, in which the emperor granted to the Congregation of the Clergy lands around the Castrum Rotaris near present-day San Pietro in Cariano.
+In 1178 Barbarossa gave comital rights over lands and villas in the area to Count Sauro of the Sambonifacio family.
+Administratively Valpolicella had no formal recognition until the communal age, when it was organized as a colonello, a local administrative unit with partial autonomy, although it accepted a captain from Verona when necessary.
+In 1311, with Federico della Scala, the county of Valpolicella was established and enjoyed greater freedom and tax advantages, which it retained for centuries after the end of Scaliger rule.

-The territory of Valpantena belonged largely to the canons of the cathedral.
-Through the 921 will of the bishop of Verona Nokterio one learns that in Marzana there was a castle cum turribus et omnibus in circuito municionibus suis and that another was built in Grezzana.
-Others were built in later years; between the 10th and 11th centuries castra are documented at Poiano (built before 968), at Rocca di Lugo, at Azzago, at Romagnano, at Montorio and at Arbetu (present-day Erbezzo, mentioned in 1014).
-In the same years the cathedral chapter gained more and more power locally: a diploma of Otto II in 983 assigned some castles to it, while in 1027 Henry II granted it the ability to collect taxes.
+Valpantena belonged largely to the canons of the cathedral.
+Through the 921 will of the bishop of Verona Nokterio it is known that Marzana had a castle cum turribus et omnibus in circuito municionibus suis and that another was built in Grezzana.
+Other castles were built in later years.
+Between the 10th and 11th centuries castra are documented at Poiano, built before 968, Rocca di Lugo, Azzago, Romagnano, Montorio and Arbetu, present-day Erbezzo, mentioned in 1014.
+In the same period the cathedral chapter increased its local power: a diploma of Otto II in 983 assigned some castles to it, while in 1027 Henry II granted it the right to collect taxes.